Enforced disappearance: Sri Lanka

-According to a United Nations 1999 study, Sri Lanka is the country that has the second-highest number of disappeared people in the world (second to Iraq).
 Since 1980, 12,000 Sri Lankans have gone missing after being detained by security forces.
 More than 55,000 people have been killed in the past 27 years.
 The figures are still lower than the then-current Sri Lankan government's 2009 estimate of 17,000 people missing, which was made after it came to power with a commitment to correct the human rights issues.

 In 2003, the International Red Cross (ICRC) restarted investigations into the disappearance of 11,000 people during Sri Lanka's civil war.

 On 29 May 2009, the British newspaper The Times acquired confidential U.N. documents that record nearly 7,000 civilian deaths in the no-fire zone up to the end of April.
 The toll then surged, the paper quoted unidentified U.N. sources as saying, with an average of 1,000 civilians killed each day until 19 May, when the government declared victory over the Tamil Tiger rebels.
 That means the final death toll is more than 20,000, The Times said.
 "Higher", a U.N. source told the paper.
 "Keep going."
 The United Nations has previously said 7,000 civilians were killed in fighting between January and May.
-A top Sri Lankan official called the 20,000 figure unfounded.
+A top Sri Lankan official called the 20,000-figure unfounded.
 Gordon Weiss, a U.N. spokesman in Sri Lanka, told CNN that a large number of civilians were killed, though he did not confirm the 20,000 figure.

 Former US Secretary of State Hillary Clinton has accused Sri Lanka of "causing untold suffering".